 Routines and Charts to Have Ready

 What kinds of charts (and routines) should you be prepared with?
 (Note: These will depend on your children’s ages.)
 For examples of charts, click here.

-- Self Care (brushing teeth, combing hair, putting deodorant on, taking a bath or shower, etc.) For an example of a preschool chart, click here.
+- Self Care (brushing teeth, combing hair, putting deodorant on, taking a bath or shower, etc.)

 - Bedrooms (making the bed, putting away pajamas, putting away dirty clothes, picking up any toys on the floor, etc.)